OndigoWendy/TS/README.md

 # Introduction to TypeScript
 - What is TypeScript and why should you learn it?
+TypeScript is a programming language that is a strict syntactical super set of JavaScript.
+It was developed and is maintained by Microsoft.

+TypeScript adds optional static typing to JavaScript, which can help catch errors before you run your code and can improve the readability and maintainability of your code.

+Some benefits of using TypeScript include:

+- Type checking: TypeScript can catch type errors before you run your code, which can save you time in debugging.

+- IntelliSense: Because TypeScript has type information, IDEs (such as Visual Studio Code) can provide helpful tooltips and autocomplete suggestions while you are writing code.

+- Scalability: As your codebase grows, the type checking and other features of TypeScript can help you catch errors and maintain a high quality codebase.

+- Compatibility: TypeScript is a superset of JavaScript, so you can use any valid JavaScript code in TypeScript.
+This means you can gradually add TypeScript to an existing JavaScript codebase.

+Overall, learning TypeScript can be a good investment for those who work on large-scale JavaScript projects, or for those who want to improve the quality and maintainability of their code.

 - Setting up a development environment with TypeScript
 - Understanding types and variables in TypeScript